 - Is there adequate contrast?

-There are a few types.
-They are sans-serif fonts (fonts with no line embellishments, i.e. Arial, Helvetica), serif fonts (fonts with line embellishments, i.e. Times New Roman), and scripts (hand-written cursive or fanciful typefaces).
+There are many different font types.
+There’s sans-serif fonts (fonts with no line embellishments, i.e. Arial, Helvetica), serif fonts (fonts with line embellishments, i.e. Times New Roman), and scripts (hand-written cursive or fanciful typefaces).

 Fancy fonts that are harder to read have been shown to promote better recollection.
 If you only have a few words on your slide, using a script can help to bolster this effect.